Johns Hopkins UniversityEst. 1876

 Academic program development

 The development of any new academic degree or certificate program requires school, institutional, and Maryland Higher Education Commission review and approval.
-Any new academic program must first secure its school’s approval via school governance processes to proceed to institutional approval.
+Any new academic program must also secure its school’s approval to proceed to institutional approval.
 Institutional approval involves the following steps.

-2. Council of Deans (CoD).
-Assuming APRG recommendation for remittance to the CoD, and conditional on school approval, the program contacts must complete a MHEC proposal using the proposal template and submit to the Academic Compliance Officer for their review and recommendations.
-Once approved, the the Senior Associate Vice Provost for Academic Affairs will remit the proposal to the CoD for its review.
+5. Council of Deans (CoD).
+The Council of Deans will consider all new academic programs, including graduate programs that have successfully navigated both APRG review and the MHEC LoI process.
+To receive CoD consideration a program contact must complete a MHEC proposal using the proposal template and submit to the Academic Compliance Officer for their review and recommendations.
+Once approved, the Senior Associate Vice Provost for Academic Affairs will remit the proposal to the CoD for its review.

-3. MHEC submission and review.
-If the proposal is MHEC ready, the Academic Compliance Officer will submit it to MHEC and manage the interactions with and management of MHEC directives.
+6. MHEC submission and review.
+Following successful CoD review, and if the proposal is MHEC ready, the Academic Compliance Officer will submit it to MHEC and manage the interactions with and management of MHEC directives.
 Note that MHEC only accepts submissions on the 1st and 15th of the month.
-Subject to MHEC vagaries a review can take anywhere from sixty days to one year.
-The Office of the Provost will communicate progress in the review and its outcomes to all constituents.
+Subject to MHEC, a review can take anywhere from sixty days to one year.
+The Office of the Provost will communicate review progress and its outcomes to all constituents.
 This will include the proposal’s school of origin, Office of the University Registrar, Office of Institutional Research, and the Office of International Services.

 Other program actions that require state review

-1. Changes that affect more than one third of the curriculum of an existing academic program.
+• Changes that affect more than one half of the curriculum of an existing academic program.

-“Substantial modifications” to existing programs require the same internal and external process as that which applies to entirely new academic programs.
+“Substantial modifications” to existing programs require the same internal and external process as that which applies to entirely new academic programs – excepting graduate programs, which as existing programs eschew the MHEC Letter of Intent process.

 Website Footer Navigation